-- Stood on its head in another episode: in order to rescue his friends from a Right Wing Militia Fanatic named "Mad Dog", Dale orders a large number of flower bouquets to be delivered to Mad Dog's address.
+- King of the Hill: Stood on its head in "Soldier Of Misfortune": in order to rescue his friends from a Right-Wing Militia Fanatic named "Mad Dog", Dale orders a large number of flower bouquets to be delivered to Mad Dog's address.
 Mad Dog sees the delivery people carrying long, rectangular boxes just the right size to hide machine guns, assumes the FBI has finally caught up with him and is trying to pull this trick, and runs away.

 - In The Secret Show, the alternate dimension protagonists use this to get into the villain's base.